pl3onasm/CLRS/algorithms/graphs/floyd/README.md

 ## Optimized Bottom-Up DP Solution

 We can optimize the above solution, which tries to extend paths by one edge at a time.
-The observation that the distance matrix $D$ actually is the $n$-th power of the adjacency matrix $W$, leads to the idea that we can use the technique of repeated squaring to compute the $n$-th power of $W$ in $\Theta(n^3 \log n)$ time, by multiplying it $\lceil \log_2 (n-1) \rceil$ times by the intermediate powers of itself, instead of computing it naively by multiplying it $n-1$ times by the original adjacency matrix $W$.
+The above observation that the distance matrix $D$ actually is the $n$-th power of the adjacency matrix $W$, leads to the idea that we can use the technique of repeated squaring to compute the $n$-th power of $W$ in $\Theta(n^3 \log n)$ time, by multiplying it $\lceil \log_2 (n-1) \rceil$ times by the intermediate powers of itself, instead of computing it naively by multiplying it $n-1$ times by the original adjacency matrix $W$.
 For this, we initialize the distance matrix $D$ to $W$, and then repeatedly extend paths by powers of two, i.e. "multiply" the distance matrix $D$ by itself, until we get $D^{n-1}$, which is the distance matrix we want.

 Note that the distance matrix $D$ will not change anymore after $n-1$ iterations, so that we can stop after *any* $k \geq n-1$ and get the same matrix $D^{n-1}$, meaning we can also conveniently stop after $k = \lceil \log_2 (n-1) \rceil$ iterations, and get the result we want in $\Theta(n^3 \log n)$ time.
 The predecessor matrix can be computed in the same time; we just need to initialize it differently (so that it corresponds to the initial distance matrix $D$ = $W$), and then we can also repeatedly square it, until we get $P^{n-1}$.